MEDIA RELEASE October 15, 2019

 The Watersheds Canada team and local volunteers made the day a success.

-This project was spearheaded by Nathaniel Smith who volunteered as a Venturer Scout on a 2016 Watersheds Canada brush bundle project on Christie Lake.
+This project was spearheaded by Nathaniel Holloway who volunteered as a Venturer Scout on a 2016 Watersheds Canada brush bundle project on Christie Lake.
 Nathaniel contacted Watersheds Canada earlier in 2019 to see how he could improve the fish habitat on his cottage lake, Pine Lake.
 “I was pleasantly surprised when Nathaniel contacted me this year to initiate the project.
 It is great to see the lasting impact these projects have in the community well past the initial event”, said Melissa.

 This project is part of Watersheds Canada’s targeted focus on enhancing freshwater wildlife communities in 2019.
 This lake was identified to have been impacted by fish habitat loss.
 By working with volunteers in freshwater areas that are in need of habitat enhancements, the fish and wildlife species living in those ecosystems will be supported.
 Woody debris was re-introduced to Pine Lake to improve the fish habitat.